stepancheg/grpc-rust/README.md

 > 2016/08/19 05:44:45 Greeting: Hello rust
 ```

+Client is implemented asynchronously, and sync client is a thin wrapper around async client.

+Server is needed to be rewritten to be asynchronous.

-Asynchronous client and server, streaming, proper error handling and many many more.
+Streaming, proper error handling and many many more features are also to be done.